In Progress

 PLMICs

-Identifying paths to reducing growth in animal product consumption in populous low and middle-income countries
+Identifying paths to a more plant-forward diet in populous low and middle-income countries

 Advocacy